searchisko/elasticsearch-river-remote/README.md

 }
 ````

-Example river configuration to index parts of HTML as separate fields:
+Example river configuration to index parts of HTML as separate fields and run daily at 23:00:

 ````
 {